proroklab/VectorizedMultiAgentSimulator/README.md

         device="cpu", # Or "cuda" for GPU
         continuous_actions=True,
         wrapper=None,  # One of: None, vmas.Wrapper.RLLIB, and vmas.Wrapper.GYM
+        max_steps=None, # Defines the horizon.
+None is infinite horizon.
         **kwargs # Additional arguments you want to pass to the scenario initialization )
 ```